Faith Leader’s Lunch

-This gathering is a time to learn about identifying your members mental health needs, and how to support them receiving the help they need.
-It will include lecture, resource materials, and time for discussion.
+This gathering is a time to learn about identifying your members’ mental health needs, and how to support them to receive the help they need.
+Our time together will include a presentation, time to learn from peers and professionals, and to enlarge your network of faith leaders.

-We will discuss four stages of support for a depressed person:
+We will discuss four stages of support for an anxious person:

 - Recognize: What are the signs and patterns of mental health disorders vs. emotional issues.